 Realms usually have a 1-to-1 correlation with a data source such as a relational database, LDAP directory, file system, or other similar resource.
 As such, implementations of the Realm interface use data source-specific APIs to discover authorization data (roles, permissions, etc), such as JDBC, File IO, Hibernate or JPA, or any other Data Access API.

 The definition of a Role can vary based on who you talk to.
-In many applications it is nebulous concept at best that people use to implicitly define security policies.
+In many applications it is a nebulous concept at best that people use to implicitly define security policies.
 Shiro prefers to interpret a Role as simply a named collection of Permissions.
-That's it - an application unique name aggregating one or more Permission declarations.
+That’s it - an application unique name aggregating one or more Permission declarations.

 This is a more concrete definition than the implicit one used by many applications.
 If you choose to have your data model reflect Shiro’s assumption, you’ll find you will have much more power in controlling security policies.

 A Session is a stateful data context associated with a single user/Subject who interacts with a software system over a period of time.
 Data can be added/read/removed from the Session while the subject uses the application and the application can use this data later where necessary.
 Sessions are terminated when the user/Subject logs out of the application or when it times out due to inactivity.

 For those familiar with the HttpSession, a Shiro